-Complaints filed with the University will remain confidential to the extent allowed by law, while also allowing for a complete investigation.
+Complaints filed with the University will remain confidential to the fullest extent allowed by law, while also allowing for a complete investigation.
+Per federal law, the University must notify the Respondent whom the complaint is filed against of the allegations, and allow him or her to respond to the allegations.
 University personnel involved in or responsible for any aspect of a complaint, including the appeals process, shall maintain confidentiality throughout the processing of the complaint.
 All parties involved in the complaint process are expected to maintain confidentiality, both during the process and afterward.

 The University seeks to create an environment where students and employees are free to explore the possible violation of their civil rights without fear of reprisal.
-Retaliation is illegal and will not be tolerated by the university.
+Retaliation is illegal and will not be tolerated by the University.
+Federal law and University policy prohibits any form of retaliation against a person who files a discrimination complaint in good faith or who participates in the discrimination complaint process.
 Similarly, persons who use this process to bring bad faith allegations against an employee may be subject to disciplinary action.

 Employees and students are encouraged, where feasible, to reach an informal resolution to complaints through the administrative reporting structure of the academic or employment unit.
 However, if the complaint cannot be resolved by this avenue, or if the complainant wishes to access a formal process instead, the following procedures apply:

-Complaints must be received in writing in the Office of Affirmative Action/Equal Employment Opportunity within a reasonable period of time from the most recently alleged discriminatory act.
-"Reasonable" will be defined as 30 calendar days from such alleged action.
+Complaints must be submitted on the Statement of Complaint form to the Office of Affirmative Action & Equal Employment Opportunity within a reasonable period of time from the most recently alleged discriminatory act.
+"Reasonable" will be defined as thirty calendar days from such alleged action.

 [Note: At the discretion of the Office of AA/EEO, in certain situations, complaints filed outside of this time limit may be investigated despite stated timelines.]

-Complaint forms may be obtained in the Office of AA/EEO, 310 McLemore Hall.
-The written complaint must include the complainant's name and signature, and must include a brief written description of the alleged discriminatory act[s], as well as the name[s] of the person[s] who allegedly is/are responsible for such act[s].
+Complaint forms may be obtained in the Office of AA/EEO, 310 McLemore Hall or online at https://www.usm.edu/aa-eeo.
+The written complaint must include the complainant's name, signature, date, and must include a brief written description of the alleged discriminatory act[s], as well as the name[s] of the person[s] who allegedly is/are responsible for such act[s].

-The director of the AA/EEO office will meet with the complainant and subsequently will determine if the written and verbal description of the alleged discriminatory act warrants further investigation into the allegations as presented.
-If it is determined that no potential violation of civil rights relating to university policy is being presented, the Office of AA/EEO will notify the complainant of such in writing within ten working days of written receipt of the complaint.
+The AA/EEO office will meet with the complainant and subsequently will determine if the written and verbal description of the alleged discriminatory act warrants further investigation into the allegations as presented.
+If it is determined that no potential violation of civil rights relating to University policy and/or federal law is being presented, the AA/EEO office will notify the complainant of such in writing within ten working days of written receipt of the complaint.
 This notification will explain why the complaint does not state a possible violation of civil rights law or policy and may inform the complainant of other avenues of redress, as appropriate.

-If the Office of AA/EEO determines that the complaint as presented may involve a violation of civil rights related to university policy, the complainant and respondent will be notified in writing of such.
+If the Office of AA/EEO determines that the complaint as presented may involve a violation of civil rights related to University policy or federal law, the complainant and respondent will be notified in writing of such.
 If determined appropriate by the Office of AA/EEO, the complainant will be given the option to pursue mediation as resolution to his/her concerns.
 SEE "MEDIATION" BELOW.